abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *tractus* as extents per Huxley.
 - One huge ass indirect speech, *arcessere* and *ire* also fall underneath it.

-      These examples with these signs is a certain thing, they have said that for the bees their intellects followed from a part of divinity and ethereal draughts; for God walks through all things, lands, extents of the sea, and the profound heaven; From god sheeps, herds of cattle, men, each kind of animals, each thing being born summons thin life.
+      With these signs certain people, having followed these signs, said that bees have part of the heavenly mind and ethereal droughts; for they say that it's divine to walk through all things, lands, extents of the sea, and the profound heaven; From here sheeps, herds of cattle, men, each kind of animals, each thing being born summons thin life for themselves.